Will I have to visit your offices just to get my claim underway?

-As Brisbane & Gold Coast compensation lawyers those two key locations service all of Queensland.
+As Brisbane & Gold Coast compensation lawyers we service all areas from our offices in Queensland.

 We normally allow you to work on your claim online or by post to save you time, so you need never have to visit our offices – although you are welcome to at any time, and we can visit you if needed.

 We will spend time advising you what is involved, what we will do, and we will do all the work we can for you.